microsoft/BotFramework-WebChat/packages/README.md

 > Minification is carried out by Terser via Webpack.
 > Eval source maps took 1.6s to load in browser, while code without source maps only took 300-500ms to load

-Development build will also use to run tests locally, without code coverage collection (no instrumentation code needed).
+Tests run locally will be using development build without any code coverage collection.

-To select different build favors, use `node_env`:
+To select different build favors, set `node_env` to:

 - `production`
 - `test`